jsrn/jsrn.github.io/uses.md

 - A [Logitech G502 Hero](https://www.logitechg.com/en-gb/products/gaming-mice/g502-hero-gaming-mouse.910-005471.html) mouse.
 It's a great mouse, but I'm not good enough at videogames for my mouse to have ever been the bottleneck.
 I do love the unlockable scroll wheel for whizzing through long web pages.
 - An [MSI Raider GE68](https://www.msi.com/Laptop/Raider-GE68-HX-13VX) gaming laptop at home.
 Not the cheapest way to get a decent gaming rig, but boy is it pretty.
 It has a lot of oomph, but it runs pretty hot.
 - [Jabra Elite 85h (discontinued)](https://www.jabra.com/supportpages/jabra-elite-85h) cans / [Anker Liberty 4 NC](https://us.soundcore.com/products/liberty-4-nc-a3947z61) ear-buds, depending on whether I'm at home or on the go.
 The sound quality and noise-cancelling on both are more than good enough for me, and the batteries last for ages on one charge.
-- An A5 notebook, preferably dotted.
-Ideally nothing so nice that I'll feel bad when I recycling it.
-The problem with beautiful notebooks is that you want your scribblings to be deserving.
-That can be stifling.
-I have an absolutely lovely [Galen Leather cover](https://www.galenleather.com/collections/zippered-leather-portfolio), which keeps the outside beautiful and the inside nice and disposable.
+- A5 dotted notebook.
+Zippered [Galen Leather cover](https://www.galenleather.com/collections/zippered-leather-portfolio), which keeps the outside beautiful and the while the inside nice and disposable.
+This is mostly for work stuff.
+- 3.5" by 5.5" notebooks in another Galen wrap.
+This is for general purpose notes and journaling.
+Journals get kept, notes get recycled.
+- Pens, in descending order of preference:
+  - LAMY Safari, currently with a teal Diamine ink.
+  - Kaweco Sport Brass.
   - A black fineliner or gel ink pen.
-I'm not picky about the brand, so long as it doesn't scratch on the paper too much.
-I always wanted to be the kind of person who has a favourite pen and just stockpiles them, but I'm not there yet.
-I'm trying to become a fountain pen guy.
-I've been doing a lot of writing with a LAMY Safari, which works pretty well.
+I'm not picky about the brand, so long as it doesn't scratch too much.
+  - One of the approximately ten billion random ballpoints I've accumulated over the years.

 ## Software